-7. At the front of the top cover, gently pull the thin strip of plastic free from under the keyboard.
+8. At the front of the top cover, gently pull the thin strip of plastic free from under the keyboard.
 The entire top assembly is now loose.

-It may be helpful to rotate the top cover 45 degrees to provide a larger opening to clear the display.
+It may be helpful to rotate the top cover 45° to provide a larger opening to clear the display.

-8. Carefully lift the top assembly up and clear of the raised display.
+9. Carefully lift the top assembly up and clear of the raised display.

 - 1. Raise the display to the vertical position. - 2.
-Make sure the bezel surrounding the rear panel connectors is in place.
-Make sure the release mechanism for the Smartmedia card functions properly. - 3.
+Make sure the bezel surrounding the rear panel connectors is in place. - 3.
 Lower the top cover down around the display and set in position. - 4.
 Snap the rear of the top cover in place and then, gently pulling on the thin plastic strip at the front of the top cover, position it in place under the keyboard assembly. - 5.
 Replace the screws removed in disassembly.